billbrod/foveated-metamers/README.md

 > be very different.
 For the very similar images, we expect the task to be hard.
 > Just do your best!

+> You'll be comparing natural and synthesized images.
+The first image in each
+> pair will always be a natural image.
+You will receive no feedback, either
+> during or after the run.

 > For this experiment, fixate on the center of the image the whole time and try
 > not to move your eyes.

-> The run will last for about twenty minutes, but there will be a break halfway
+> The run will last for about twelve minutes, but there will be a break halfway
 > through.
 During the break, you can move away from the device, walk around, and
-> stretch, but please don't take more than 5 minutes.
-Tell me when you're ready
+> stretch, but please don't take more than a minute.

+This part will not be shown on screen, and so is important:

+> You'll complete 5 runs total.
+After each run, there will be a brief pause, and
+> then the instruction text will appear again, to start the next run.
+You can
-> to begin again.
+> take a break at this point, and press the spacebar when you're ready to begin
+> the next run.

 ### Other arguments